Naval Reactors Facility Turns Over Aircraft Carrier Prototype for Demolition

-The Naval Reactors Facility in Idaho turned over the aircraft carrier first design by Westinghouse reactor prototype (A1W) to the Department of Energy Office of Environmental Management for demolition in a ceremony Nov.
-2, 2023.
-After the ceremony, attendees toured A1W.
+IDAHO FALLS, Idaho – The Naval Reactors Facility turned over the aircraft carrier first design by Westinghouse reactor prototype (A1W) to the Department of Energy Office of Environmental Management for demolition in a ceremony Nov.
+2.

+An estimated 150 participants attended the A1W prototype turnover ceremony, including the local Mayors of Idaho Falls and Arco, as well as Congressional staff members and members of the Shoshone-Bannock Tribes, including Lee Juan Tyler, Chairman, Fort Hall Business Council.
+The event centered around a symbolic plaque exchange, signifying the handover of responsibilities from the Naval Reactors Facility to the Department of Energy Office Idaho Cleanup Project.
+The A1W prototype was the world’s first surface-ship nuclear reactor prototype and was used in the development of the world’s first nuclear-powered aircraft carrier, USS Enterprise (CVN 65) and the nuclear-powered cruiser, USS Long Beach (CGN 9).

+The Naval Reactors Facility is under the cognizance of Naval Reactors, a joint U.S. Navy and U.S. Department of Energy organization.
+Naval Reactors is responsible for all aspects of the U.S. Navy’s nuclear propulsion, including research, design, construction, testing, operation, maintenance, and ultimate disposition of naval nuclear propulsion plants.

 |Date Taken: